Welcome to the Master of Arts—Interdisciplinary Studies (MA-IS).

-This Graduate Student Handbook explains how to communicate effectively with the MA-IS office staff, and outlines administrative and program information of special interest to students enrolled in the Master of Arts—Integrated Studies, as well as general services available to Athabasca University graduate students.
+This Graduate Student Handbook explains how to communicate effectively with the MA-IS office staff, and outlines administrative and program information of special interest to students enrolled in the Master of Arts—Interdisciplinary Studies, as well as general services available to Athabasca University graduate students.
 Please read this Graduate Student Handbook carefully and become familiar with its contents before you begin to work on course materials.

 The most up-to-date information about the MA-IS program and courses will be posted on our Web site.